 Ross Caputi teamed up with Cam, Kali, and Debra in 2013.
-His experience as a Marine who participated in the 2nd siege of Fallujah led him to become an anti-war activist and, later, the Founder and Director of the Justice for Fallujah Project.
-Ross’s activism thus far has focused on the idea that veterans not only have a moral obligation to help the people that they hurt in U.S.’s wars and occupations, but also to renounce their privileged status as heroes in American society.
-He is the co-author of The Sacking of Fallujah: A People’s History (2019) and the lead curator of the People’s History of Fallujah Digital Archive.
+His experience as a Marine who participated in the second siege of Fallujah led him to the anti-war movement.
+Ross’s activism thus far has focused on the idea that American veterans not only have a moral obligation to help the people that they hurt in U.S. wars and occupations, but also to renounce their privileged status as heroes in American society.
+He is the Director of the documentary film Fear Not the Path of Truth (2013), co-author of The Sacking of Fallujah: A People’s History (2019), and the lead curator of the People’s History of Fallujah Digital Archive.
 Ross is currently working towards a PhD in History at UMass.

-Nadya Raja a community organizer.
-She is active in the Islah Reparations Project having launched the Khaled Bakrawi Center for refugee communities in San Diego, and coordinated resource distribution in the Middle East.
-She is also a member of the Palestinian Youth Movement, and an education coordinator at Eye Witness Palestine.
+Nadya Raja is a community organizer.
+She is active in the Islah Reparations Project, having launched the Khaled Bakrawi Center for refugee communities in San Diego, and coordinated resource distribution in the Middle East.
+She is also a member of the Palestinian Youth Movement and an education coordinator at Eye Witness Palestine.
 Nadya holds an MSc in Refugee and Forced Migration Studies from the University of Oxford and a BA in Anthropology and Global Information and Social Enterprise Studies from UC Santa Cruz.

-Cameron Zachreson is a co-founder of ISLAH.
+Cameron Zachreson is a co-founder of the Islah Reparations Project.
 He resides in Australia, where he works as an academic in the fields of complex systems, social dynamics, and modelling.
 He has published in the areas of infectious disease dynamics, infrastructure networks, biological pattern formation, and material science.